deviantony/docker-elk/README.md

 ## JVM tuning

-### How can I specify the amount of memory used by a service?
+### How to specify the amount of memory used by a service

 By default, both Elasticsearch and Logstash start with [1/4 of the total host memory](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/parallel.html#default_heap_size) allocated to